DigiBP/digibp-saentis/README.md

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IncidentSupportedYesOrNo.png)

 **Is the Incident Supported**
-If the Incident Supported is the user in Camunda is asked to enter further information about the Incident.
+If the incident is supported, the user in Camunda is asked to enter further information about the incident.

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IncidentIsSupported.png)